AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2023-07-21-interview-problem.md

 |9| 4| 2| 5| 8|
 |2| 1| 4| 7| 9|

-Given it's starting square is of value $8$, it can only move (vertically or horizontally) to squares that are of value strictly lower than $8$.
+Given its starting square is of value $8$, it can only move (vertically or horizontally) to squares that are of value strictly lower than $8$.

 |✅|3|1|4|5|